FusionAuth/fusionauth-site/articles/logins/spa/oauth-resource-owners-grant-sessions.md

 ---
 layout: article
-title: Webapp OAuth login using resource owner's grant
+title: Single-page application OAuth login using resource owner's grant
 subtitle: Using sessions
-description: An explanation of webapp login using a native login form that submits to the application backend and uses server-side sessions
+description: An explanation of single-page application login using a native login form that submits to the application backend and uses server-side sessions
 image: articles/logins.png
 ---